 Lutino – Bird body is white and yellow with yellow/white/ orange face

 White Face – Grey and white body, no orange patch on face.
 Males have white face.
 Females have all grey face.

-For the Cockatiel Record Book: We are impressed to learn of a Cockatiel that lived to the oldest age on record for a Cockatiel of 30 years and six months as reported by Jim and Nancy of Tucson who on March 5th, 2009 purchased a replacement Cockatiel from us.
+For the Cockatiel Record Book: We are impressed to learn of a Cockatiel that lived to the oldest age on record for a Cockatiel of 32 years as reported by Jim and Nancy of Tucson who on March 5th, 2009 purchased a replacement Cockatiel from us.